Best daily deals

 The gain knob on the bottom of the capsule is very intuitive.

-When you first plug in the microphone, both the sound output and the microphone input will default to the QuadCast on your computer.
-That’s because there’s a 3.5mm headphone jack on the back of the unit that you can pass your computer’s output through.
+When you first plug in the microphone, the sound output and the microphone input will default to the QuadCast on your computer.
+That’s because there’s a 3.5mm headphone jack on the back of the unit through which you can pass your computer’s output.
 You’ll probably want to use your own setup, but the option exists if you want it.

 Do you need a pop filter with the HyperX QuadCast?